xinwenfu/GenCyber/FieldTrips/V3/README.md

 [![Armitage](https://img.youtube.com/vi/TJX__HPo9jQ/0.jpg)](https://youtu.be/TJX__HPo9jQ)

-# Field Trip
+# Lab Goal

-In this field trip, students will use a tool called *Armitage* to perform the three phases of penetration testing.
+In this lab, students will use a tool called *Armitage* to perform the three phases of penetration testing.
 Our lab is set up as follows.
 - We use two virtual machines (VMs), *Kali* (Kali Linux) and *Windows 10*, managed by *Oracle VM VirtualBox Manager*.
 Virutal machines work like real computers, but they are not physical computers and run on a real physical computer.
 For example, in our setup, a computer running the Kubuntu Linux actually hosts and runs Kali and Windows VMs.
 - Kali will be the attacking computer and Windows will be the target.
 - Armitage is launched from Kali and exploits a vulnerability in a chat server called vchat.exe.